Speaking: Specific Purposes C1

 - "Let's brainstorm some possibilities that could work for both of us."

-- "If you can agree to a two-year contract, then I would be prepared to offer free delivery on all orders."
+- "If you can agree to a two-year contract, then I would be prepared to offer free delivery."

-Listen to this negotiation between a local business owner, Mr. Rithy, and a potential foreign investor, Ms. Jenson.
-Notice how Mr. Rithy leads the conversation by focusing on interests.
+Listen to this negotiation between Mr. Rithy and Ms. Jenson.
+Notice how Mr. Rithy leads by focusing on interests.

 In a Cambodian context, building a long-term, harmonious relationship is often as important as the deal itself.
-Aggressive, "winner-takes-all" tactics are rarely effective.
+Aggressive tactics are rarely effective.

-- Build Rapport First: Spend time on small talk before diving into business.
+- Build Rapport First: Spend time on small talk before business.
 Show respect.

-- Be Indirect: The "Interest-Based" approach is perfect for this.
-Asking "Could you help me understand..." is a very respectful, indirect way to get information.
+- Be Indirect: The "Interest-Based" approach is perfect.
+Asking "Could you help me understand..." is respectful and effective.

 Read the negotiator's statement and identify the C1 strategy being used.